 note(an optional note)

 That link will work anywhere OmniFocus is installed.
-The app will launch from Safari, Mail, or wherever else.
-But a lot more can be done with new parameters recently introduced in OmniFocus 2.14.
-(But not yet in OmniFocus for Mac.)
+The app will launch from Safari, Mail, or any app capable of opening a URL.
+But a lot more can be done with parameters recently in OmniFocus for iOS 2.14 and OmniFocus for Mac 2.10.

 New parameters for the